Byron Buxton Player Props: Twins vs. Royals

-Byron Buxton -- 2-for-5 with a triple in his last game -- will be in action for the Minnesota Twins versus the Kansas City Royals, with Jordan Lyles on the mound, on April 1 at 4:10 PM ET.
+The Minnesota Twins and Byron Buxton, who went 2-for-4 with a double last time out, battle Brad Keller and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a triple) against the Royals.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Royals.

 Byron Buxton Game Info & Props vs. the Royals